What makes the perfect church website?

 Here, we’re going to look at a number of ways to optimize your website for visitors.

+The best church websites are optimized for Google.
 People are most likely finding your website because Google tracked their location and they searched something such as “Churches near me.”
 They're clicking on the top three Google results and they're visiting your website.
 And if they go to your website and your website doesn't respond, or it's slow, or it looks really bad, or it's hard to find some information, they're leaving in seconds.
 And they're going on to the next church.
-They get to the next church site and it's bad, so they're going to the next site.
+They find the next church site and it's bad, so they're going to the next site.
 This is why you want to have a site that does a few things really well.
 So let's cover what those things should be.

 Your site needs to be mobile friendly.
-Your church website must work well on a mobile phone.
-If it doesn't work on a mobile phone, you're missing half or more of the people that are going to end up on your website.
-So make it mobile friendly.
+Your church site must work well on a mobile phone.
+If it isn't easy to navigate and doesn't work on a mobile phone, you're missing half or more of the people that are going to end up on your website.
+So make it mobile friendly, and easy to navigate and find information.

 If I'm on my mobile phone and in-between meetings, I'm rushing around and I'm looking for a church.
 If the website is slow, you’ve lost me.
 What do I do immediately?
 I just hit the back button and go to the next thing.
 Make sure your website is fast.
 Do things to make it optimized to load as fast as it can on a mobile device, which a lot of times means not using video, not using large picture files, etc. But good website folks know how to do that.
 So make sure to tell your church website point person to optimize the site for speed.

-The next thing I need to be able to do is to get the vibe of your church.
+The next thing I need to be able to do is to understand the vibe of your church.
 I should be able to get to the website and get a real sense of:

 So give me a sense of what church is going to be like and help me to be comfortable showing up.

-If I’m a prospective visitor, I might listen to 5-10 minutes of a sermon.
-I might listen to a few of them because I want to get a sense of what the preaching is like and what are the church is about.
-Help me get a sense of what your church is focused on an what it’s like through your sermons.
+The best church websites include engaging content.
+If I’m a prospective visitor, I might want to take a look and listen to 5-10 minutes of a sermon.
+I might listen to a few of them because I want to get a sense of what the preaching is like and what the church is about.
+Help me get a sense of what your church is focused on and what it’s like through your sermons.
 Give me those two things right away.
-Make it focus on the guests and you will increase the number of church website visitors who become first-time visitors.
+Make it focus on the guests and you will increase the number of website visitors who become first-time visitors.

-Plan Your Visit a tool within your website where, if I’m a visitor, I can click “Plan My Visit” or” I want to attend” in order to schedule a church visit.
-It's a great way to guide the person through the relevant information—when you meet, where you meet, how to dress, where to park, etc. You can kind of walk them through that and you can capture their name, email, and phone number, completely bypassing the need for a connection card.
+Plan Your Visit is a tool within your website where, if I’m a visitor, I can click “Plan My Visit” or” I want to attend” in order to schedule a church visit.
+It's a good way to guide the person to find information— service times, community church location, how to dress, upcoming events, where new visitors can park, etc. You can kind of walk them through that and you can capture their name, email, and phone number, completely bypassing the need for a connection card.

-If they're willing to give you that information, they plan their visit and they’re they're in your church management system.
+If they're willing to give you that information, they plan their visit and they’re in your church management system.
 You can follow up with them and make sure they come to church.
 Text message, email, or call: “Thanks for scheduling a visit!
-We’d love to buy you lunch after the service: [Link]” Make it as easy and unthinking as possible for prospective visitors to sign up and show up to your church.
+We’d love to buy you lunch after the service: [Link]” Make it as easy and unthinking as possible for prospective visitors to sign up and show up and plan a visit to your church.

 If a scheduled visitor attends service on Sunday, they could receive another text communication Monday morning—not a reminder, but you get a followup message from the pastor.
 It's another video.
 It says: “Thanks for coming.
 Really glad you came.
 Great to meet your kids.”
 This would be a more personalized message, but it's all done in an automated fashion.
 Your website should be geared towards first time guests, following up, getting them to church, and even saying “Thanks!” after they go home.